Could climate crisis impact the 2026 World Cup?

 Detail on exact kick-off times has not yet been released, but Prof Tipton suggested only early morning starts would offer "significant" respite.

+Climate controls include roofs on some stadiums.
+Indoor arenas don't guarantee a safe environment, though, with netball player Amy Steele suffering career-ending heat exhaustion when playing indoors.

-Another factor will be the provision of water for the expected travelling support of at least a million people, and the related energy consumption demands to help keep fans cool.
+Another factor will be the provision of water for the expected travelling support of at least a million people, and the related energy consumption demands to help keep fans cool inside stadiums, when public buildings have had to close this year.

+It is also anticipated there will be additional training grounds which don't have roofs.

 Montagliani added: "Looking forward, it is not impossible to change tournaments, as we have seen, but I don't think that is going to be the solution.